robertduplock/startrekbook.club/content/en/reviews/7-star-trek-the-next-generation-q-a.md

 Also, the book is littered with an abundance of Q easter eggs.
 If you aren't familiar with _Star Trek: Voyager_ and the role Q played, it would be easy to feel a bit overwhelmed.
 Easter eggs are great when they are a neat bonus, but they can be a bit annoying if you just don't get the references.

 DeCandido also dreamed big with this book, essentially tieing all the Q stories together and giving them a single, specific purpose.
 It was a big, gutsy move.
 Did it work?
 Honestly, I wouldn't have minded if the stakes were lower.
 The book could have been just as enjoyable if the universe were about to end or if Q was not in fact executing a grand plan.
 I didn't mind the "bigness" of the story, but I don't think it necessarily added a lot.

+Reception

+_Q&A_ received mostly positive reviews online.
+It holds a respectable 3.80 on Goodreads (which is a bit low I think).
+Trek Movie said, "this novel should have been the first _Next Generation_ relaunch novel."